Transport in Townsville, Queensland

-This article is about Transport in Townsville, Queensland.
+Transport in Townsville, Queensland provides details of the transport services that support the city of Townsville in Queensland.
+As a major coastal city these include road, rail, sea, air, and public transport.

+History

+1960s

+The Tasmanian historian Henry Reynolds, who arrived into Townsville in 1965 to fulfil a position as a lecturer at the nascent James Cook University, noted the disparity between car ownership between Aboriginal people and white Australians at the time:

+Because Townsville had little public transport, indigenous families often spent half a day walking across the suburbs to meet friends or relatives.
+I had been in Townsville for several years before I saw an indigenous person driving a car.
+I can still remember my surprise.
+I told Margaret about it as soon as I got home and we wondered who the man was.
+Within a few years many families had become car owners.

 Road

 The Bruce Highway (A1) bypasses the city and runs through the western suburbs, and the Flinders Highway (A6), the main highway to western localities such as Mount Isa and the Northern Territory, meets the Bruce Highway just south of Townsville.
 The Bruce Highway links Townsville to all of the State's major cities along the eastern seaboard, including Cairns, Proserpine, Mackay, Rockhampton, Bundaberg and Brisbane, the state capital.

 Townsville has an orbital motorway, and is called the Townsville Ring Road and is the new Bruce Highway link that bypasses Townsville city and link the Bruce Highway south of Townsville to the Bruce Highway in the north-west urban area.
 The first stage of the motorway, Douglas Arterial Road opened in 2005.
 The second stage opened in 2009.

+Lesser roads

-In addition to the city's highways and motorway, it is serviced by a system of state and local gov routes, mainly suburban and arterial roads which span to all parts of the metropolitan area.
+In addition to the city's highways and motorway, it is serviced by a system of state and local government routes, mainly suburban and arterial roads which span to all parts of the metropolitan area.
+These roads ensure continuity of access in times of flooding or other natural disasters, and during planned maintenance activities.